vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-number-memory-exercise-with-history.md

   time I recorded this, I have stayed within the same overall range, but my distribution is more at the high end of the range; I also got one score of 18.

+* 2025-02-18: 17.8 point moving average, placing me at the 99.18th
+  percentile.
+Of late, I've been able to consistently score at least 16, with one score of 21 and one score of 19.
+However, I'm not able to consistently score *above* 16 yet.